usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

 - **RIC Control Monitor xApp (xapp_rc_moni)**:
   - Run with `./additional_scripts/run_xapp_rc_moni.sh`.

-## KPI Monitor Visualization in Grafana
+## KPM Monitor Visualization in Grafana

-After the KPI Monitor xApp subscribes to the E2 node, metrics of the gNodeB and UE are sent through the E2 interface and received by the xApp.
+After the KPM Monitor xApp subscribes to the E2 node, metrics of the gNodeB and UE are sent through the E2 interface and received by the xApp.
 An xApp has been made at `flexric/build/examples/xApp/c/monitor/xapp_kpm_moni_write_to_csv` which writes the metrics to logs/KPI_Metrics.csv instead of printing them to the console.
 The Python server at `additional_scripts/python_server_for_grafana.py` will make this CSV file accessible at `http://localhost:3030/KPI_Metrics.csv`, and a Grafana [[4]][grafanalabs-grafana] dashboard has been created to consume this data and visualize it.

 - **Real-Time Metrics**: To start the xApp that generates `logs/KPI_Monitor.csv`, the Python server that hosts the file, and the Grafana server, run the following.
   ```console